 Why this Pasta Recipe works:

 The sweetness of the caramelized shallots, mixed with the roasted vegetables create the perfect bite when finally combined with pasta -total comfort food.
-As an added bonus, it can be eaten hot or cold.
+As an added bonus, you can eat it hot or cold.

 Origins of Recipe for Pasta with Roasted Vegetables:

 This quick and easy 30 minute meal was the result of me trying to empty out my fridge.
-I had so many versions of grilled vegetables due to the recipe testing I was doing for the Mediterranean Roasted Vegetables post.
+I combined roasted vegetables and pasta and as they say, the rest is history.

-It quickly became the perfect pasta night dinner that my family enjoyed and I just had to share it with all of you!
+It has since became the perfect pasta night dinner that my family enjoys and I just had to share it with all of you!

-Make this Roasted Vegetable Paste your own by:
+Make this Roasted Vegetable Pasta your own by:

 - topping it with ricotta salata, or mozzarella;